dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 infuriates me that the Republicans are trying to undo this.
 Truly, you are shifting the burden of longterm healthcare costs from the government *back to the people*.
 What we truly need is for healthcare prices and expenditures to come down!
-Regardless of how pays for them, that is critical!
+Regardless of who pays for them, that is critical!
 Someone has to pay for it.
+If the cost structures and prices are too high, it doesn't matter who that is, it will bankrupt our nation and every single one of our enemies knows that health care is a severe economic weakness.

 Further exacerbation of medical problems can be seen in the American food supply.
 Here's a challenge to put the food supply problems in
 perspective: go to any grocery store in American with a single mineral in mind, besides sodium or calcium.
-It could be iron, zinc, or magnesium, which is critical for mental health.
-I want you to fill up a single grocery cart with the food that it would take in a single day to get that mineral's recommended daily intake.
+It could be iron, zinc, or magnesium -- the last of which critical for mental health and impossible to find in any significant quatities.
+The challenge: I want you to fill up a single grocery cart with the food that it would take in a single day to get that mineral's recommended daily intake.
 It's impossible.
 You can't, without cheating using artificial formulations like Soilent, supplements and vitamins.
 Did you know that more than 2,000 genes cannot be activated without Vitamin D?
 No?
 Why are you talking to me about my health?

 The food supply itself and the economic advantages we gain from wheat exports are both threatened by the looming spectre of a drought and a